Vulnerability description

 Configurations

-The project must use git-based dependencies (direct or transitive).
-Projects that exclusively use Hex dependencies are not affected.
+The project must use git-based dependencies (direct or transitive), or the victim must run gleam deps download on a repository with a malicious manifest.toml lockfile.
+Projects that exclusively use Hex dependencies and do not clone untrusted repositories are not affected.

 Projects that exclusively use trusted or personally controlled git dependencies, or dependencies pinned to verified commit SHAs, are not exposed.